chiamakaibeme/User-energy-interface/NetBeansProjects/UserEnergyInterfaceGUI/ReadMe.md

 A user energy interface built in java that collects each user's data to calculate the amount of energy the user requires per day

+Project specifications:
+You are required to write a Java Application that uses an interactive Graphical User Interface (GUI) based on the JFrame class using SWING GUI components.
+You will also be designing and implementing the software solution using appropriate data structures and application of classes, inheritance, and exception handling.
+The case study for developing a solution is given below.
+The food consumption of a person is to meet the daily energy requirements.
+The energy requirement is estimated using a person’s age group, gender, height, weight, basal metabolic rate (BMR), and physical activity level (PAL).
+There are data available on estimated energy requirements for various PALs and BMR.
+So, by choosing the correct age group, gender, height and PAL, the energy requirements can be found from the data set.
+Use the given data file, as it contains the set of data.